Eagles' Class are our Year 5 group. They are taught by Mrs Culpin who is assisted by Mrs Lemons and Mrs Anderson.

 As part of our science topic we have been looking at shadows, so we performed our own shadow puppet plays on The Iron Man.

-We moved onto the 1970s this week and produced our best disco moves to 'Night Fever' by The Bee Gees.
+We moved onto the 1970s this week in dance and produced our best disco moves to 'Night Fever' by The Bee Gees.

 For the next few weeks we are looking at fractions and so started this week by looking at equivalent fractions.
 We played some games to aid our understanding.